awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 ## Interface Endpoint Lifecycle<a name="vpce-interface-lifecycle"></a>

 An interface endpoint goes through various stages starting from when you create it \(the endpoint connection request\)\.
-At each stage, there may be actions that the service consumer and service provider can take\.
+At each stage, there might be actions that the service consumer and service provider can take\.

 ![\[Interface endpoint lifecycle\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/interface-endpoint-lifecycle-diagram.png)